Johnny Esposito

 Killer:

 Born in Brooklyn, Esposito grew up in New York.
 He used to hangout in Harlem around 105th St with the Del Gaudio brothers, occasionally roughing people up on their order.
-Esposito left Harlem sometime after he was convicted of a shooting and received a 6 month jail term.
-Moving back south to Brooklyn he began to hang with the Navy St gang.
+Esposito left Harlem after he received a 6 month jail term for a shooting.
+After moving back to Brooklyn he began to mix with the Navy St gang.

 On June 24th 1916 a meeting took place at Coney Island between the Sicilian Morello gang, the Neapolitan Navy Street gang and the Neapolitan Coney Island gang.
 The idea of the meeting was to discuss the expansion of gambling dens in lower Manhattan.
-Pelligrino Morano, from Coney Island, began talking about the lucrative Italian Zaconette card games.
 Nick Terranova and Steve LaSalle explained that Joe DeMarco would have to be killed before they could expand in the area.
-The Brooklyn gang also had an interest in killing DeMarco as he had recently taken over one their games on Mullberry Street.

-Esposito was also involved in the later ambush of Nicholas Terranova and Charles Ubriaco for which he received 6–10 years in June 1918.
+Esposito was also involved in the later ambush of Nick Terranova and Eugene Ubriaco for which he received a 6 – 10 year sentence in June 1918.

-He was later killed in New Jersey while on parole in 1924.
+He was later killed in 1924 while on parole in New Jersey.